swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 @end
 ```

-### NS_EXTENSIBLE_STRING_ENUM - string translations
+### swift-struct-string - string translations

-A struct marked with @objcstring will have an objective-c class produced.
+A swift-struct-string needs to be marked with `@objc` and inherit from `String` to bridge to objective-c.
 A property or method must be marked with @objc to be made available to objective-c.

 ```
 // Swift
-@objcstring
+@objc
 struct Planet {
   @objc public static let Earth = Planet(rawValue: "Earth")